Search Federal Programs, Rebates or Incentives

 In 2007, the Autoridad de Energía Electrica de Puerto Rico (PREPA*) adopted interconnection standards based on the standard contained in the federal Energy Policy Act of 2005.
 PREPA promulgated interconnection rules in August 2008 that apply to all distributed generation (DG) projects that interconnect to PREPA’s electric distribution system.
 Interconnected systems must meet all safety and performance standards established by IEEE Standard 1547 as well as local construction and safety codes.
 A manual external disconnect switch is required for all interconnected systems.

-Customer-generators seeking to interconnect first submit a standardized "Evaluation Request" to PREPA to determine whether or
+Customer-generators seeking to interconnect first submit a standardized "Evaluation Request" to PREPA to determine whether or not the system

 Last Update